tundish/blathnaid/blathnaid/book/chapters.rst

 Packing
 -------

-He picked out a woollen blanket to sleep in, which he laid before the fire to drive off the damp.
+He picked out a woollen blanket to sleep under, which he laid before the fire to drive off the damp.
 He found a leather bottle, which he warmed up and replenished with wax.
 He had some kindling, a blade, a flint, and a can with a lid so he could boil up water.

-Morten would have to forage.
-And Jack would go hungry.
-But he was not dismayed.
+He would have to find forage for Morten along the way.
+He guessed he would be going hungry himself too.
+But Jack was not dismayed.
 He fell asleep before the grate, and dreamed of voyaging and adventure.

 The Trivet
 ==========